Forensor/Nhoa/README.md

-# Nhoa
+# TAI

-Nhoa is an AI that plays tic-tac-toe perfectly (she will always draw/win).
+TAI is an AI that plays tic-tac-toe perfectly (she will always draw/win).
 It uses alpha-beta pruning to get the best move.

-You can play against her [here](https://forensor.github.io/nhoa/).
+You can play against her [here](https://forensor.github.io/tai/).